 According to Wikipedia, Color blindness (color vision deficiency) is the decreased ability to see color or differences in color.
-It can impair such tasks as selecting ripe fruit, choosing to clothe, and reading traffic lights.
-It affects approximately 1 in 12 men (8%) and 1 in 200 women in the world.
-The designers need to keep that in mind while designing digital products for color blind population.
+It can impair such tasks as selecting ripe fruit, clothing, and reading traffic lights, among other things.
+It affects approximately 1 in 12 men (8%) and 1 in 200 women worldwide.
+Therefore, designers must keep that in mind while designing digital products for the color-blind population.

-There are different types of colour blind including:
+There are different types of color blindness including: